Wence024/ClassFlow/README.md

 # ClassFlow

 ClassFlow is a modern, real-time class scheduling application designed for academic departments.
-It provides a drag-and-drop interface for timetabling, robust data management for courses and instructors, and a secure authentication system.
+It provides a drag-and-drop interface for timetabling, robust data management for courses and instructors, and a secure authentication system with role-based access control.

 Built with a focus on maintainability and developer experience, the project uses a modular, feature-based architecture with **Vite, React, TypeScript, TanStack Query, Supabase, and Tailwind CSS**.